 With the new year rolling in, new year’s resolutions are the topic on everyone’s mind.
-Whether you are an avid traveller or even just a travel admirer, there are always way to improve your trips.
+Whether you are an avid traveler or even just a travel admirer, there is always a way to improve your trips.

 Take a scroll through our nine different travel resolutions to help spark your love of adventure in a new light.